XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

 Emergent Properties at Scale: So the RH *is* a statement about all zeros N => Infinity.
 This much we know.
 Therefore any property that allows for a sub-exponential prediction (e.g., a hidden fractal structure, a new scaling law) is almost certainly an emergent property that is only visible at these massive heights, or not.
 That is the quest.
 Team 1 is permanently blind to these emergent, high-N phenomena.
 Team 2 is the only one of that has a JWST lens powerful enough to see them, if there.

 The model operationalizes a novel dynamical framework by merging Renormalization Group (RG) flows with Graph Neural Networks (GNNs).
-See this repo for the math [Primal Manifold and RG]([https://github.com/XORBKPT/Riemann-Hypothesis]).
+See this repo for the math [https://github.com/XORBKPT/Riemann-Hypothesis]([https://github.com/XORBKPT/Riemann-Hypothesis]).
 The GNN models this "Primal Manifold," a profinite space encoding primes as topological defects, while physics-informed losses enforce theoretical priors from Random Matrix Theory (RMT) and QFT scale-invariance.

 ## Overview